-Psychology is the scientific study of the mind and behavior.
+Psychology is the scientific study of the brain and behavior.
 Psychology majors examine human behavior, experiences, and the functioning of the mind in relation to heredity, development, personality, and social functions.
-Students majoring in psychology must choose to pursue either a Bachelor of Science (B.S.) or a Bachelor of Arts (A.B.) degree.
+Students majoring in psychology complete requirements for a Bachelor of Arts (A.B.) degree.

 Careers in Psychology